postmanlabs/uniscope/README.md

 	eval: false, // specify whether eval is available inside sandbox
 	console: false, // specify whether native console is available
+	strict: false, // specify whether to run the script in strict mode
+	ignore: ['require'], // specify a list of global variables to ignore and pass-through to the script
-	strict: false, // specify whether to run the script in strict mode }, { // provide an object with globals to be made available to the scripts
+	block: ['process'] // specify a list of variables that should be blocked from being accessed }, { // provide an object with globals to be made available to the scripts
 	myGlobalVarName: "sample"
 });